A hands-on course

 And here the lecture notes in english:

-And here the exercice sheets:
+And here the exercice sheets, with description also of the project:

 And here the scripts just as I wrote them during the sessions for examples.
 The different examples are separated with the "break" command: